Godwin Obaseki: First term

-Asides his infrastructural projects, he has also enacted a number of social development initiatives.
-The state government has proposed to build about 200 Primary Healthcare Centres.
-Obaseki's focus in the health sector is to develop a viable primary healthcare system to provide affordable and accessible health care services to people in the state.
-He is also pioneering a state-backed Health insurance scheme to provide a robust sector that will attract private investors.
+Besides his infrastructural projects, he also enacted a number of social development initiatives, with the state government proposing to build about 200 primary healthcare centres.
+Obaseki's focus in the health sector had been to develop a viable primary healthcare system to provide affordable and accessible health care services to people in the state.
+He also pioneered a state-backed health insurance scheme to provide a robust sector to attract private investors.

-In education, Obaseki launched the Edo Basic Education Transformation (Edo BEST) programme, an initiative to train and equip public school teachers with top-of-the-range skills and expertise for deploying Information and Communication Technologies (ICTs) in classrooms to improve learning outcomes.
-There is also a strong emphasis on technical education, which led to the revamping of the Government Science and Technical College (formerly Benin Technical College) to train workforce in the state.

 He has also vigorously pushed Edo state as a viable investment destination.
 In January 2018, his government established the Edo State Investment Promotion Office (ESIPO) to facilitate investments and stakeholders engagements so as to improve the business environment in the state.

-He has also contributed to the fight against human trafficking and illegal migration.
+The governor attracted $500m worth of investment into the state through the Edo State Oil Palm Programme (ESOPP), wgucg was poised to attract oil palm plantations to the state, as over 100,000 hectares of arable land are under cultivation in the programme.
+Some of the companies investing in oil palm development are Okomu Plc, Aden Rivers, Presco, Dufil (makers of Indomie Noodles), Nosak Group, among others.

+In education, Obaseki launched the Edo Basic Education Transformation (Edo BEST) programme, an initiative to train and equip public school teachers with top-of-the-range skills and expertise for deploying information and communication technology in classrooms to improve learning outcomes.
+There was also a strong emphasis on technical education, which led to the revamping of the Government Science and Technical College (formerly Benin Technical College) to train workforce in the state.

 He also embarked on a massive reconstruction of the Samuel Ogbemudia Stadium to host the 2020 National Sports Festival.

-The governor attracted $500m worth of investment into the state through the Edo State Oil Palm Programme (ESOPP), a novel idea that is poised to attract oil palm plantations to the state, as over 100,000 hectares of arable land are under cultivation in the programme.
-Some of the companies investing in oil palm development are Dufil (makers of Indomie Noodles), Fayus, Nosak, Saro Group of Companies, among others.
+He has also worked against human trafficking and illegal migration.